Pierce County profile

 Payroll employment

-- Over the month, employment increased in six major industry sectors, decreased in three and was unchanged in four.
-The largest increases were in leisure and hospitality.
-The deepest losses were shared equally by professional and business services, and government.
+• Over the month, employment increased in seven major industry sectors, decreased in four and was unchanged in one.
+The largest increase was in education and health services.
+The deepest loss occurred in mining, logging and construction.

-- Over the course of the year, employment in seven major industries expanded, five contracted and one was unchanged.
+• Over the course of the year, employment in eight major industries expanded, two contracted and two were unchanged.

-- Of the industry sectors, employment in education and health services, and government expanded to the greatest extent while professional and business services experienced the deepest one-year losses.
+• Of the industry sectors, employment in education and health services increased the most while mining, logging and construction experienced the deepest one-year losses.

 Nonfarm employment estimates, not seasonally adjusted, Pierce County